kthpanor/vlxman/_sources/docs/run_desktop.md

-# Running on a desktop
+# Running on a laptop/desktop

 ## In a Jupyter notebook